acend/go-basics-training/content/en/docs/overview/variables.md

 foo.txt 42 true
 ```

-Once a variable is declared you can assign values to it with the regular assignment `=`.
+Once a variable is declared you can assign values to it with regular assignment `=`.

 ```golang
 package main